-- Keep children out of the mowing area and under the watchful care of another responsible adult, not the operator. - Be alert and turn the machine off if children enter the area. - Before and while backing or changing direction, look behind, down, and side-to-side for small children. - Never carry children on the machine, even with the blades off.
-Children may fall off and be seriously injured or interfere with the safe operation of machine. - Children who have been given rides in the past may suddenly appear in the mowing area for another ride and be run over or backed over by the mower. - Never allow children to operate the machine. - Use extra care when approaching blind corners, shrubs, trees, the end of a fence, or other objects that may obscure vision.
+- Keep children out of the mowing area and under the watchful care of another responsible adult, not the operator. - Be alert and turn the machine off if children enter the area. - Before and while backing or changing direction, look behind, down, and side-to-side for small children. - Never carry children, even with the blades off.
+They may fall off and be seriously injured or interfere with safe machine operation. - Children who have been given rides in the past may suddenly appear in the mowing area for another ride and be run over or backed over by the mower. - Never allow children to operate the machine. - Use extra care when approaching blind corners, shrubs, trees, the end of a fence or other objects that may obscure vision or block your view of a child.